QuantEcon/lecture-source-py/source/rst/numba.rst

 This is already a massive speed gain.

-In fact, the next time and all subsequent times it runs even faster:
+In fact, the next time and all subsequent times it runs even faster as the function has been compiled and is in memory:

 .. _qm_numba_result: